Stephen-J-Whitaker/memory-game/README.md

     - The 'Mute/Unmute button' (ID 2) [Feature](docs/pdfs/readme-feature-acceptance-criteria.pdf) is a dependency of [user stories 1 and 2](docs/pdfs/readme-user-stories.pdf).
     - Mute/Unmute button is implemented in [index.html](index.html)
-    - Mute/Unmute button functionailty is implemented in [game-script.js](assets/js/game-script.js)
+    - Mute/Unmute button functionality is implemented in [game-script.js](assets/js/game-script.js)

     The mute/unmute button gives the player the option of whether or not to have game tones.